-Through the generosity of our community, all programs are free.
-Registration is required.
+Through the generosity of our community, all programs, lunches and snacks are free for families.
+Interesting in donating?
 Please contact Krystal Danner at email@example.com with any questions.

 - All programs run from 11:00 AM to 4:00 PM